 - PRICING.
 Watch out for providers trying to lock you into long-term contracts – and carefully compare the rates among the growing numbers of providers.

 - SERVICE.
-Is it accessible when you need it and do the reviews say?
+Is it accessible when you need it and what do the reviews say?

 3. How do you interact with your customers?